 TSPR is calculated as the ratio of the sum of a building's annual heating and cooling load to some metric that represents the annual energy consumed by the building HVAC systems.
-That input metric could be annual site energy, source energy, energy cost, or carbon emissions.
+That input metric could be annual site energy, source energy, energy cost, or (for stretch codes and programs) carbon emissions.
 The appropriate TSPR metric can be chosen based on the policy goals and priorities of the jurisdiction adopting the HVAC System Performance approach.
 There are several ways to evaluate energy input to an HVAC system.
 Among them are: